-You can request a private or semi-private room; however, they are not always available.
-Patients requiring rooms for medical reasons have priority.
+You can request a private room or a semi-private room; however, your first choice may not be available.
+Patients who require a specific room for medical reasons are given priority.

+Private and semi-private rooms have an additional cost.
 Check with your private insurance company to find out what your health insurance covers.
-If you don’t have insurance, you will be responsible for the additional cost of the room.
+If you do not have insurance, you will be responsible for the additional cost of the room.
 You can inquire about rate and availability at the admitting department.

 - Private: one bed, a washroom and a telephone